 - Provide clear instruction on how the minor may remove or request removal of the content; and

-For example, the law does not require operators to remove content posted or reposted to a website by other users and/or third parties.
-Further, the law does not require an operator to permanently delete content from its servers.
+For example, the law does not actually require operators to remove content posted or reposted to a website by other users and/or third parties.
+Furthermore, the law does not require an operator to permanently delete content from its servers.
 Rather, the operator may comply with the law by taking steps to make sure that specific content at issue is no longer visible to other users of the site.

-For example, if a minor claims they posted certain information or content and cannot prove or otherwise properly identify themselves as the author.
-Additionally, it does not apply to posts by a minor if the minor received compensation or other consideration for publishing the content.
+For example, if a minor claims they posted certain information or content, and cannot prove or otherwise properly identify themselves as the author, then it is going to be an uphill battle to have the content removed.

 What Does This All Mean?